 The English language is very complex and although all words are made up of sounds, some can be decoded using their sounds and some cannot.
 Therefore, we also teach children to read common exception words (we call these 'tricky words'), words like ‘the, said, you', that cannot be sounded out and need to learnt by sight.
 We use word families (words that have a common feature or pattern) to help children read tricky words, such as 'he, me, be, she' and 'could, would, should'.

-Alongside learning each set of sounds, children will have a reading book that only contains the sounds and words they have learnt.
+Alongside learning each set of sounds, children will have a reading book that contains the sounds and words they have learnt.
 This allows them to practice and succeed in their reading.

 How you can help.